mengbinhao/jack-note/docs/english/everyday.md

   > Can I leave a message?
   > when is a good time to call?
   > It's been great talking to you.
 Have a good day!
+  > I have a missed call from this number.
+WHo an I speaking with?

 - 缘分
   > It's fate,It's fate that brought us together